resume-unilu/miller/client/src/pages/people.md

 ::: profile-committee
 ![profile/](/static/images/people/david-howarth.jpg 'David Howarth')
 ### David Howarth

-> Professor
+> Professor of Political Economics

+> University of Luxembourg

 :::
-> Professor of Political Economics, University of Luxembourg

 [uni.lu](http://wwwen.uni.lu/studies/flshase/master_in_european_governance_academique/teaching_staff/david_howarth) — David Howarth graduated with a PhD from the University of Oxford, also completing studies at the Paris Institute of Political Sciences (Sciences Po) and the École Nationale d’Administration (ENA).
 He began his career as a legislative assistant in the Canadian Parliament before becoming a researcher at Nuffield College, University of Oxford, a lecturer at Aston University and at Queen Mary College, University of London, and a senior lecturer in political economics at the University of Edinburgh.
 He was awarded the Jean Monnet Chair in 2008, and from 2010 he directed the University of Edinburgh’s Jean Monnet Centre of Excellence.
 He joined the University of Luxembourg in 2012.